 - must not have any offensive tattoos which can be seen as discriminatory, violent or intimidating or could be offensive.
 Visible tattoos must be covered if you are successful in your application.
 Please supply photos and measurements of any tattoos along with your application

 - should be financially stable.
 If you are struggling with debt, you may still be able to apply.
 You should provide us with evidence of your ability to manage your debts successfully.
 However, if you have any outstanding county court judgements or you are not discharged from bankruptcy, then you are automatically ineligible.

 You can get an application form to become a special constable on our recruitment website.

-If you wish to contact someone local to discuss the role of a special or the application process please use one of the below email addresses;
+If you wish to contact someone local to discuss the role of a special or the application process please use this email address: email@example.com

 Special constable training

 Before taking part in any police patrol duties, you will undergo an initial training course.
 The course is over a 10 week period, which will consist of distance learning via online training packages, including;